Cintsa backpackers lodge & hostel, South Africa

-Responsible travel: Cintsa backpackers lodge & hostel, South Africa
+Responsible tourism: Cintsa backpackers lodge & hostel, South Africa

 Waste: Reduce, reuse and recycle!
 Buccaneers proudly encourage guests to contribute suitable, recyclable waste to several local arts and craft projects.
 Boxes and signs are posted at reception where guests can contribute their bottle tops, milk cartons, cans and more to arts projects in local schools and the community.
 In fact...if they take a wander around our gift shop they will find that almost all of our souvenirs are created from recycled materials, by local people.
 Our conscientious bar staff also recycle glass bottles from the local Cintsa Ale – Emerald Vale – where the bottles are returned to the micro-brewery and re-used in the next batch!